oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 ## Benefit to oVirt

-This feature will allow qos and SLA for storage bandwidth I/O control.
+This feature will allow qos and SLA for storage bandwidth IO control.

 ## Design